-This easy trifle includes layers of cake, fresh berries, and whipped cream.
-Take a shortcut with your favorite store bought pound cake or angel food cake – or make your own.
+This easy Berry Trifle includes layers of cake, fresh berries, whipped cream and pudding (optional).
+Take a shortcut with store bought pound cake or angel food cake – or make your own.
 You’ll love this simple and beautiful red, white, and blue dessert!
+VIDEO below!

 Today I’m bringing you an easy, beautiful, and delicious recipe.
 Extra points that it’s red, white, and blue, which makes it perfect for your 4th of July celebration.
-For me, berries and whipped cream are the most delicious way to consume patriotic colors (I’ll skip the artificial food coloring).
+Berries and whipped cream are the most delicious way to consume patriotic colors (I’ll skip the artificial food coloring).
 It’s no coincidence that Independence Day falls during peak berry season, right? 😉

-You can use store bought pound cake or angel food cake, or you can make your own.
-If you do choose to make your own, I highly recommend this recipe.
-If you’d like, you can make the cake days in advance and store it tightly covered in the freezer.
+- You can make the cake days in advance and store it tightly covered in the freezer.
 Defrost it in the fridge before cutting it into cubes.
 Once you layer the cake with the berries and whipped cream no one will know the cake wasn’t freshly baked.
 It’ll be our little secret.

 - ½ cup powdered sugar

-- 8 cups cubed pound cake or angel food cake (see note)
+- 8 – 10 cups cubed pound cake or angel food cake, see note

 - 16 ounces strawberries, sliced